What do we do?

 - Provide a means to enhancing the environment and facilities at each station.

-Stations covered by the East Hampshire Community Rail Partnership are served by South Western Trains rail services, and are within or just outside the South Downs National Park boundary.
+Stations covered by the East Hampshire Community Rail Partnership are served by South Western Railway rail services, and are within or just outside the South Downs National Park boundary.

 How can you help?